tenuo-ai/path-jail-python/README.md

 ## Performance

 path-jail crosses the Python/Rust boundary once per call.
 The tight syscall loop runs at native speed, making it significantly faster than equivalent pure-Python implementations for deep paths.

+## Thread Safety

+`Jail` instances are thread-safe and can be shared across threads without locks.

 ## Development